 Module descriptions were provided by the vendors, and their contents have not been verified for accuracy by NIST or CSE.
 The descriptions do not imply endorsement by the U.S. or Canadian Governments or NIST.
 Additionally, the descriptions may not necessarily reflect the capabilities of the modules when operated in the FIPS-approved mode.
 The algorithms, protocols, and cryptographic functions listed as "other algorithms" (non-FIPS-approved algorithms) have not been validated or tested through the CMVP.

 Users in Federal Government organizations are advised to utilize the validated module search to aid in product acquisition.
-Only modules tested and validated to FIPS 140-1 or FIPS 140-2 meet the applicability requirements for cryptographic modules to protect sensitive information - a product or implementation does not meet the FIPS 140-1 or FIPS 140-2 applicability requirements by simply implementing an approved security function and acquiring algorithm validation certificates.
+Only modules tested and validated to FIPS 140-2 or FIPS 140-3 meet the requirements for cryptographic modules to protect sensitive information - a product or implementation does not meet the FIPS 140-2 or FIPS 140-3 requirements by simply implementing an approved security function and acquiring algorithm validation certificates.